-The Catherine B. Reynolds Foundation Undergraduate Scholarship in Social Entrepreneurship is open to all full-time undergraduate students who will be completing their sophomore years in any NYU school in May of their application year with a scheduled graduation for the end of their second Reynolds year.
-Up to 10 undergraduate scholarship winners will receive up to a $20,000 tuition award each year for their final two years of study, a stipend for a summer internship between junior and senior years and an intensive two-year program.
+The Catherine B. Reynolds Foundation Undergraduate Scholarship has been awarded to over 40 undergraduate students from across NYU.
+Scholars receive up to a $20,000 tuition award for each of their final two years of study, a stipend for a summer internship between their junior and senior years and an intensive two-year curricular and co- curricular program that helps prepare them to be the next generation of social entrepreneurial leaders.

 These roles are not necessarily mutually exclusive, and one individual can play multiple roles.
 Further, each role can be thought of having its own trajectory beginning with the desire to change the world, and ending with the implementation of a pattern breaking, sustainable and scalable idea or approach.
 Scholars can be at different points on these trajectories with some working to more fully develop an idea, while others may be ready to launch an idea, while still others may be ready to bring an already launched idea more fully to scale.